malberyz7/project/README.md

 ## 🎯 Usage

 ### Step 1: Upload Documents
-1. Click on the upload area or "Upload PDF" button
+1. Click on the upload area (shows "Upload PDF")
 2. Select a PDF or text file from your computer
 3. Wait for processing (usually just a few seconds)
 4. See confirmation that your document is ready
+5. Uploaded files appear in the "Uploaded Files" section below

 ### Step 2: Ask Questions
 1. Type your question in the input box